 The Minnesota Vikings suffered a disappointing loss to the San Francisco 49ers in the NFC Divisional Round that brought their 2019-20 postseason run to an end.
 After upsetting the No. 3 seed New Orleans Saints in overtime, the Vikings' offense was completely shut down in a 27-10 loss.

-Although the Vikings have made the playoffs two of the last three years under Mike Zimmer, the team has several question marks.
+Even though the Vikings have made the playoffs two of the last three years under Mike Zimmer, the team has several question marks.
 Here are three things the Vikings need to accomplish this offseason if they want to make a serious Super Bowl push come next February.

 1. Help Kirk Cousins' Become More Consistent